HowestDAE/DAE14-Jeroen-Denayer/README.md

 ## Getting Started
 ### Prerequisites
 * Visual Studio 2022
-* !!Only controller support, tested with PS4 controller, XBOX controller will proably work as well!!
+* !!Only controller support, tested with PS4 controller, XBOX controller will probably work as well!!

 ### How to run the project
 * Get the latest project version from GitHub or find the .zip on leho